shotgunsoftware/tk-core/tests/integration_tests/README.md

 - be open-source or publicly available, as we want this to run on travis
 - be able to split a test in multiple steps, which can fail the test early
 - be able to run a test one step at a time to debug them
+    - this is complicated right now, you need to comment out the `safe_delete_folder` call in the base integration class and add an underscore in front of steps you want to skip.
 - make it easy to integrate code coverage from subprocesses that are invoked
+    - right now the coverage is captured but can't be merged, as you can see from travis's coveralls command.
 - make it easy to have a single test folder for multiple tests that is cleaned up on exit